KitchenAid® makes stand mixers in two styles, a myriad of colors, and sizes ranging from 3.5 to 8 quart capacities in various price ranges.

 Do you like to put your beaters in the dishwasher?

-- Some models come with white coated beaters, which can go in the dishwasher.
+- Some models come with white or light silver coated beaters, which can go in the dishwasher.

 - Other models come with burnished aluminum beaters, which must be hand washed and dried immediately.